robinoud/BADS7604_HW3_Deep-Learning/README.md

 ## 4. Conclusion

-From the experiment, we conclude that the performance of Multilayer Perceptron was a little bit better than that of all traditional machine learning algorithms we have used, but it took us a lot of effort and resources to create Multilayer Perceptron.
+From the experiment, we conclude that the performance of Multilayer Perceptron was a little bit better than that of all traditional machine learning algorithms we have used, but it took us a lot of effort and resources to create MLP.
 Therefore, handling small or medium-sized structured data, traditional machine learning should be a compact solution for users with a satisfactory result, including its model representation making us easier when facing an error.

 The two tables below show comparative results in terms of implementation and performance.